Faraday paradox: Use of special techniques with Faraday's law

 The above methodology for finding the flux cut by the circuit is formalized in the flux law by properly treating the time derivative of the bounding surface Σ(t).
-Of course, the time derivative of an integral with time dependent limits is not simply the time derivative of the integrand alone, a point often forgotten; see Leibniz integral rule and Lorentz force.
+Of course, the time derivative of an integral with time-dependent limits is not simply the integral of the time derivative of the integrand alone, a point often forgotten; see Leibniz integral rule and Lorentz force.